annmaryvinod/JS-Basics-With-Head-First/README.md

 27. .getElementById and .innerHTML are methods of the "document" object.

 28. Read through and test the DOM folder completely.
+    * A point on DOM:
+     1. in case of getElementById we get back the asked thing only.
+     2. in case we use "Elements" as in getElementaByClassName etc we get back an array.

 29. .setAttribute can be used to set or change or add a new attribute like a class, id etc to an object element.